 Smartsheet Onboarding #3: Working with your team in Smartsheet

-Onboarding Guide #2 covered the basics of navigating and updating your solution.
-This stage covers how collaboration works — sharing, notifications, update requests, and permissions.
+Stage 2 covered the basics of navigating and updating your solution.
+This stage covers how collaboration works, including sharing, notifications, update requests, and permissions.
 It also addresses the most common points of confusion for new users.

 Getting this right early prevents a lot of noise later.